 We have a long and distinguished history of achievement in research and education.
 With a reputation for providing a stimulating and supportive learning environment, we prepare students for rewarding careers through majors in Applied Mathematics, Pure Mathematics and Statistics.

-Our students learn from the same academics conducting world-leading research in areas like:
+Our academics conduct world-leading research in areas such as:

 We have an exceptional track record in attracting research funding, and several of our academics hold prestigious Australian Research Council research fellowships.
 We are also home to the Adelaide node of the Australian Centre of Excellence for Mathematical and Statistical Frontiers.

 As a result, our research students work on cutting-edge projects with leading senior researchers in an inspiring and nurturing environment.

 The Teletraffic Research Centre, incorporating the Centre for Defence Communications and Information Networks, conducts research and development in the commercial and defence sectors.